How can I locate a Harvard undergraduate thesis?

 For Harvard graduate theses and Bowdoin Prize papers, see How can I find a Harvard thesis or dissertation?

-For theses & dissertations beyond Harvard, see How can I find theses and dissertations
+For theses & dissertations beyond Harvard, see How can I find theses and dissertations?

-• Ask a Librarian, including chat and email, will be suspended from 5:00 pm on Thursday, December 22, through Monday, January 2, for the holiday break.
-Any questions received during this period will be answered beginning Tuesday, January 2, 2024.
+- Ask a Librarian services, including chat and email, will be suspended from December 21, 2024 through January 1, 2025.
+Queries received during this time will be answered as soon as possible following our return on January 2.

-• If If you're experiencing an ongoing technical issue when you attempt to access library materials with your HarvardKey during these times, please report it to Library Technology Services.
+- If you're experiencing an ongoing technical issue when you attempt to access library materials with your HarvardKey during these times, please report it to Library Technology Services.

 Chat